Refined soya oil futures fall on low demand

+Similarly, the refined soya oil contracts for July decreased by Rs 5, or 0.61 per cent, to Rs 817.4 per 10 kg in 24,395 lots.
 Market analysts said cutting down of positions by participants against ample stocks mainly influenced refined soya oil prices.
-However, refined soya oil contracts for July increased by Rs 2, or 0.25 per cent, to Rs 816 per 10 kg in 24,940 lots.
 PTI SRS RUJRUJ

 - READ MORE ON: